raganwald/javascript-allonge/manuscript/markdown/Ideas/trampolining.md

 How can we get around this?
 Well, imagine if we don't have a hole in a computation to return.
 In that case, we wouldn't need to "remember" anything on the stack.
 To make this happen, we need to either return a value or return the result of calling another function without any further computation.

 Such a call is said to be in "tail position" and to be a "tail call."
 The "elimination" of tail-call elimination means that we don't perform a full call including setting up a new stack frame.
 We perform the equivalent of a "jump."

 For example:

+{:lang="js"}
 ~~~~~~~~
 function factorial (n) {
   var _factorial = function myself (acc, n) {